fruitfly1026/SpMV-basic/README.md

 # README #

 This is a repo for SpMV implementations for CSR, COO, DIA, ELL, and BCSR, with the input matrix in Matrix Market (.mtx) format.

+For `simpler` branch, only simple SpMV implementations for CSR and COO are supported.

 ### Install ###